leather-io/mono/leather-nx/README.md

 Nx is now setup and we can use those commands to run our monorepo apps
 - `npx nx build ui`
 - `npx nx start extension`

+# Nx with caching

+A main benefit of Nx is build caching